 It’s always a good idea to get helpful hints, advice, and even create partnerships for your new venture through networks like LinkedIn or even a pool party.
 But make sure the people you’re talking to can keep things to themselves until you launch, and make sure they have your best interest at heart.
 Be sure you have your privacy settings on point across all your social platforms until you’re ready to unveil your new venture.

 For those who want to invest in your venture, create a plan to pay them back or give them a stake in the venture from the jump.
 To do this, you’ll have to have something worth giving them — and conversely, you’ll want to ensure you’re not giving up too much for the money you need from them to get off the ground.
-Creating your own legacy by owning your own business is inspiring and something to be proud of: but to get it right, you have to know which moves to make when, who you can truly trust, and be cautious about whose money you take.
+Creating your own legacy by owning your own business is inspiring and something to be proud of: but to get it right, you have to know which moves to make when, who you can truly trust, and be cautious about whose money you take when raising capital.